In 2026, supply chain traceability is an imperative for businesses, especially for retailers and brands in the fashion and apparel industries.

 There are several traceability software tools on the market now which all approach the challenge of tracking and tracing fashion and apparel industry supply chains slightly differently.
 A traceability software system or platform like Segura provides a single source of truth across your supply chain data sources.
 Our solution is underpinned by the business process that must always happen: to contract with a supplier, a purchase order / bill of materials must be sent, and this also applies to sub-contracted suppliers.
 Our traceability tool requires this happens via the Segura platform, so that all purchase orders and all subsequent outsourcing in the supply chain is captured in a single place.

-Segura’s traceability software is a cloud-hosted, database-driven, SaaS solution that enables our clients to capture data, map it out visually, create any variety of reports and output actions plans based on the data.
+Segura’s traceability software is a cloud-hosted, database-driven, SaaS solution that enables our clients to capture data, map it out visually, create any variety of reports and output action plans based on the data.

 Blockchain technology for traceability